s-matyukevich/raspberry-pi-os/docs/lesson02/linux.md

     isb
 ```

 Here we set `hcr_el2` register.
-We used the same register to set 64-bit execution mode for EL1 for the RPi OS.
+We used the same register to set 64-bit execution mode for EL1 in the RPi OS.
 This is exactly what is done in the first line of the provided code sample.
 Also if `x2 != 0`, which means that VHE is available and the kernel is configured to use it, `hcr_el2` is also used to enable VHE.

 ```
     /*